University Policy

 Purpose

 The purpose of the Voluntary Shared Leave (VSL) program is to provide income protection to employees of the University of North Carolina at Chapel Hill ("UNC-Chapel Hill" or "University") who experience a prolonged medical condition affecting themselves or an immediate family member and who have exhausted all available leave.
-Through VSL donations, the program helps eligible employees avoid loss of income and benefits that would otherwise result from being placed on leave without pay.
+Through donated leave, the program enables eligible employees avoid loss of income and benefits that would otherwise result from placement on leave without pay.

-The program enables employees across UNC-Chapel Hill and other State agencies to donate leave to approved recipients, supporting employees during the medically certified period of incapacity and helping them remain in a paid status.
+The VSL program enables employees across UNC-Chapel Hill, the UNC System, and other state agencies to donate leave to approved recipients, supporting them during periods of certified incapacity.

 Scope